 Map of fake trajectory of the sinking prepared by Estonian, Finnish and Swedish accident investigators

-However it seems that the visor had nothing to do with the accident.
-Or any, very severe weather!
 All is a hoax or fairy tale invented by the Swedish government 1994.
-In reality the ferry sank due to hull leakage caused one way or another - probably sabotage.
-The visor was apparently found at the sunken wreck (sic) by the Finnish rescue force!
+In reality the ferry sank due to hull leakage caused one way or another - sabotage.
+The visor was found still attached at the sunken wreck (sic) by the Finnish rescue forces!
 But the spoke person of the Finns lied and said the the visor was missing.
-The visor was then simply removed from the wreck under water by Swedish Navy officers and seamen after the accident.

 To support the official lies many surviving Estonian crewmembers were then kidnapped by Swedish and Finnish authorities later on the day of the event.
 Other Estonian crewmembers were forced to lie about what had happened.
 All information was then falsified to support the official story, i.e. the hoax.

-No proper accident investigation was ever be done - just a Final report was published December 1997, where every essential presented fact is unproven ... simply invented to suit the fairy tale.
+No proper accident investigation was ever done - just a Final report was published December 1997, where every essential presented fact is unproven ... simply invented to suit the fairy tale.

 This web page of mine is about official pictures of the wreck, visor and its surroundings.
 For more info click here.